 Our guest, wine writer and fellow tomato fiend, Anthony Giglio created the original version of this recipe for his annual tomato feast, the Pomodorata.
-He uses special chilies he brings back from Sicily and he serves the jam as a cheese course with homemade ricotta and and an aged sheep cheese.
+He uses special chiles he brings back from Sicily and he serves the jam as a cheese course with homemade ricotta and and an aged sheep cheese.
 Evidently people melt with pleasure over it.

-I've had it on garlic and olive oil bruschetta, with grilled onions, it's good with pork, any roasted vegetable, and pretty decent on it's own on crackers.
+I've had it on garlic and olive oil bruschetta, with grilled onions, it's good with pork, any roasted vegetable, and pretty decent on its own on crackers.

-- 2 pounds delicious fresh tomatoes (taste before before buying), cored, but not peeled or seeded, and crushed with your hands or 2 28-ounce cans of whole tomatoes (Muir Glen is a brand we like), thoroughly drained
+- 2 pounds delicious fresh tomatoes (taste before before buying), cored, but not peeled or seeded, and crushed with your hands or two 28-ounce cans of whole tomatoes (Muir Glen is a brand we like), thoroughly drained

-- 1 cup sugar grated zest of 1 medium lemon
+- grated zest of 1 medium lemon

 - 2 tablespoons fresh lemon juice, more as needed

-- 1/4 teaspoon good tasting hot chile, more as needed
+- 1/4 teaspoon good-tasting hot chile, more as needed

 - 1/4 teaspoon ground allspice (fresh ground is especially good here)